Anuttarāṣṭikā

 na tyāgī na parigrahī bhaja sukhaṃ sarvaṃ yathāvasthitaḥ || 1 ||

 Here --i.e. in this Doctrine of Abhinavagupta, he teaches about the level of Anuttara that he calls ’anupāya’ or ’no means of realization’-- (atra), there is no (na) progress (saṃkrāmaḥ), no (na) contemplation (bhāvanā), no (na) explanation (kathā), no reasoning (yuktiḥ), no (na) songs (about secret teachings) (carcā), no (na) meditation (dhyānam), but (vā) (there is) no (na) concentration (either) (dhāraṇā), and (ca…ca…ca…ca…ca) (there is) no (na) trouble of the practice of japa or repetition (japa-abhyāsa-prayāsaḥ).
 So, tell (me) (vada) what (kim…nāma) is that (tat) Supreme (param) Truth (satyam) (that is) well determined or quite certain (by means of all these) (suniścitam)?
-Or (ca) hear (śrūyatām) That (from me instead) (tat): you --i.e. the reader-- shouldn’t be (na) a tyāgin or someone who rejects anything (tyāgī), (but) you shouldn’t be (na) a parigrahin or someone who accepts anything (in his mind either) (parigrahī).
-You should Enjoy (bhaja) everything (sarvam) joyfully or with ease (sukham) just as You Are --i.e. because this is your Essential Nature, and not something that is attainable by these aforesaid methods-- (yathāvasthitaḥ). || 1 ||
+Or (ca) hear (śrūyatām) That (from me instead) (tat): do not (na) reject anything (tyāgī), (but) do not (na) accepts anything (parigrahī).
+You should Enjoy (bhaja) everything (sarvam) with ease (sukham) as it is (yathāvasthitaḥ). || 1 ||

 संसारो ऽस्ति न तत्त्वतस्तनुभृतां बन्धस्य वार्तैव का